Universal Life Insurance: Everything You Need to Know

 Underwriting Universal Life Policies

-Another appealing factor with UL policies is underwriting.
+Another appealing aspect of UL policies is their underwriting process, which may eliminate the need for a paramedical exam.
 Life insurers continuously look for ways to do away with the paramed exam, offering greater coverage through no-exam platforms.

 The statistics show that the easier it is for consumers to get coverage, the more consumers will buy.